junxit/us-congress-bills-109/metadata.md

 - 2006-05-25 — Introduced in House
 - 2006-05-25 — Introduced in House
 - 2006-05-25 — Referred to the House Committee on Education and the Workforce.
+- 2006-06-07 — Considered under suspension of the rules. (consideration: CR H3445-3449)
+- 2006-06-07 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+421.
+- 2006-06-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-07 — Mr. Price (GA) moved to suspend the rules and agree to the resolution, as amended.
+- 2006-06-07 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H3446)
+- 2006-06-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H3446)